 Another cause of vertebral fractures is a metastatic disease.
 Metastasis is a term that refers to the spread of cancer cells into other areas of the body.
 The bones of the spine are a common place for many types of cancers to spread.
 A compression fracture of the spine that appears for little or no reason may be the first indication that an unrecognized cancer has spread to the spine.
 The cancer causes destruction of part of the vertebra, weakening the bone until it collapses.
 This is a sign that something going on internally is harming the bones.

 What are Some Treatments for Spinal Compression Fractures?

 Vertebroplasty and Kyphoplasty are two procedures performed at the S. Mark Taper Foundation Imaging Center that treat spinal compression fractures.
 They work by injecting medical-grade bone cement directly into the fractured vertebra.
 This cement hardens quickly and acts like an internal cast.
 In some cases a balloon is inserted into the fracture (kyphoplasty) to expand the space before the cement is added.
 This may help to restore the vertebra to something closer to its pre-fractured height.
-Franklin Moser, MD, Chief of Interventional Neuroradiology, and Marcel Maya, MD, head our team of imaging physicians, nurses and technologists who specialize in treating spinal compression fractures.
+Franklin Moser, MD, Director of Interventional Neuroradiology, and Marcel Maya, MD, head our team of imaging physicians, nurses and technologists who specialize in treating spinal compression fractures.

 What is a Kyphoplasty?